My AI Stack as a Solo Founder: Copy This

 If you want to copy this stack, follow these three rules.

 Context is king.
 An agent without context is like a new hire on day one with no briefing and no history.
 It will make mistakes, repeat errors, and contradict past decisions.
-Load your context first — every session, every agent, every time.
-The quality of your output is directly proportional to the quality of context you provide.
+Load your context first in every session, every agent, every time.

 Precision is your only leverage.
 If the AI gives you a bad result, your instructions were vague.
 Be specific about constraints, context, and the desired outcome.
 Vague asks don't just produce bad output — they produce agents that step over their own changes and undo work already done.
+And the agents are getting better every single day.

 For a long time the person with the most money and the most employees won.
 They could simply out-execute you.
 That era is over.
 AI has collapsed the cost of doing work.
+We are soon going to see a single person unicorns.

 The advantage has shifted from labor to logic.
 It doesn't matter how many people you have.
 It only matters how clearly you can think and how well you have organized your intelligence.